Would you know what to do if you staff couldn't get to work due to a closure of the transport network or severe weather?

 Could you operate your business if your computer equipment was stolen or damaged?

-Business continuity simply means thinking ahead and planning, so that your business can survive if it is disrupted.
+Business continuity involves thinking ahead and identifying potential threats.
+This will ensure your business can identify areas to prioritise during an incident and survive if it is disrupted.

 Why is business continuity important?

-- Experience shows that businesses are far more likely to survive a disaster if they have thought about it in advance, and planned accordingly.
+- Experience shows that businesses are far more likely to survive a disaster if they have thought about it in advance, and have a plan in place.

-- Banks, investors, insurers, customers and suppliers will take a company that has a business continuity plan much more seriously.
+- Banks, investors, insurers, customers and suppliers will look at a company more favourably if a business continuity plan is in place.